anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 ![GUI_STEP9](https://user-images.githubusercontent.com/103938112/213858966-ad11241e-2335-41a8-84ba-139a5e8e9568.png)

 **Step 10:**
-InputMin and InputMax specify input range for false-data injection, Control Points points false-data will be injected, interpolation type to specify how to insert false-data inthe simulation interval
+InputMin and InputMax specify input range for false-data injection, Control Points specify how many false-data will be injected, interpolation type to specify how to insert false-data inthe simulation interval